CURATORIAL PROJECT OPEN CALL

 The ceiling in all gallery spaces is 15ft.
 There are pipes and beams in various places at 14ft, and the track lighting system is approx. 12ft from the floor.
 See the gallery floor plan for more detail.

-I don't understand how to fill out the Budget Worksheet form, can you help?
+I don't understand how to fill out the Budget Worksheet, can you help?

-Can I submit my application by email or regular mail?
+Can I submit my application by mail or email?

 No. Applications will only be reviewed if they have been submitted through the online system.